siemens/gencmpclient/README.md

 make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

-For linking you will need to add the directories `.` and `libsecutils` to your library path and refer the linker to the CMP and Securit Utilities libraries, e.g., `-lcmp -lsecutils`.
+For linking you will need to
+refer the linker to the CMP and Securit Utilities libraries, e.g., `-lcmp -lsecutils -lgencmpcl`, add the directories (using the linker option `-L`) where they can be found.
+See also the environment variable `LIB_OUT`.
+For helping the Linux loader to find the libraries at runtime, it is recommended to set also linker options like `-Wl,-rpath=.`.

 Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version) of the libraries found there by the linker match the header files found by the compiler.